 What is a router?
 It’s a device that sits between the internet and your company’s computers.
 Its primary job is to take incoming information from the internet and route it to various computers within your business network.

-Access to the internet is an issue with many business, because their bandwidth out does not meet the requirements of the business.
+Access to the internet is an issue with many businesses because their bandwidth out does not meet the business’s requirements.
 At HCP Computers, we can help you find the right solution that meets your business needs.
 Contact us to get started.

 Security for a company is a frequent battle.
-Most every company has a type of security on their networks.
+Almost every company has a type of security on their networks.
 Security features are some of the following:

 - Network password